ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 EOF will benefit the whole stack that depends on the execution layer: compilers, tooling, applications, even L2s.
-It simplifies the surface of contact with the EVM while also providing the necessary prerequisites to make future extensions less of a struggle.
+It simplifies the surface of contact with the EVM while also providing the necessary prerequisites to make future extensions easier to implement.
 We can't completely get rid of legacy EVM, but a large part of the ecosystem will still be able to more or less forget about it.